ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 ## Link Preview policy component {#link-preview}

 Link preview policy is concerned with the safe rendering of explicit or implicit hyperlinks in the text of an instant message.
-The `automatic_link_previews` setting indicates if the receiver of a message generating link previews (a desirable feature, but a potential privacy concern) is mandatory, optional, or forbidden.
+The `send_link_previews` setting indicates if the receiver of a message generating link previews (a desirable feature, but a potential privacy concern) is mandatory, optional, or forbidden.

 The `link_preview_proxy_use` setting indicates if using a specialized link preview proxy is mandatory, optional, or forbidden when link previews are generated.
-Its value MUST be `forbidden` if `automatic_link_previews` is `fobidden`.
+Its value MUST be `forbidden` if `send_link_previews` is `forbidden`.

 The `link_preview_proxy` setting MUST include the URI of a link preview proxy if `link_preview_proxy_uses` is `mandatory` or `optional`.